fhildeb/lukso-node-guide/docs/guides/validator-setup/launchpad-walkthrough.md

 :::tip Whitelists and Deposits

 Whitelisting only affects the ability to make deposits, not becoming a validator.
 If you are removed from the whitelist before all validators are deposited, you will not be able to proceed.
-You can find further information on becoming a Testnet Validator on the related [LUKSO Tech Documentation](https://docs.lukso.tech/networks/testnet/become-a-validator).
+You can find further information on becoming a Testnet Validator on the related [**LUKSO Tech Documentation**](https://docs.lukso.tech/networks/testnet/become-a-validator) or the [**Staking Deposits**](/docs/theory/node-operation/staking-deposits.md) page.

 :::